Study Format

 Credentialing Requirements

-Upon successful completion of the required courses and the Illinois 221 Reading Specialist Test, candidates are eligible for the Illinois Reading Specialist* credential, enabling them to work in a reading professional role in early childhood, elementary, middle, and/or secondary Illinois school settings.
+Upon successful completion of the required coursework and the Illinois 221 Reading Specialist Test, educators are eligible for the Illinois Reading Specialist credential, allowing them to work in a reading professional role across early childhood, elementary, middle, and secondary Illinois school settings.
+Educators completing this program are also eligible for the Illinois 177 Reading Teacher endorsement.

-To be eligible for the Illinois Reading Specialist credential, candidates must meet the following requirements:
+To be eligible for the Illinois Reading Specialist credential, educators must:

-• Hold a valid Illinois PEL prior to entering program
+• Hold a valid Illinois PEL prior to entering the program

-• Complete the Master of Arts in Reading coursework
+• Complete the Master of Arts in Reading Education coursework

 • Pass all State of Illinois examinations

-• Have successfully completed two years of lead teaching experience
+• Have successfully completed two years of teaching experience

 Program Requirements